asweigart/tsofa-the-simple-offline-flashcard-app/README.md

 # TSOFA: The Simple, Offline Flashcard App

 A single-file HTML flashcard app that runs entirely offline.
-No server, no dependencies, no build process, no cloud sync.
+No server, no ads, no registration, no premium features to pay for, no dependencies, no build process, no cloud sync.
 Just save and open in a browser.

 ## Features